Last updated: October 16, 2018

 PERSONAL INFORMATION WE COLLECT

-Section 326 of the USA PATRIOT ACT requires all financial institutions to obtain, verify, and record Personal Information that identifies each person who opens an account.
+The USA PATRIOT ACT requires all financial institutions to obtain, verify, and record Personal Information that identifies each person who opens an account.
 This federal requirement applies to all new users.
 This Personal Information is used to assist the United States government in the fight against the funding of terrorism and money-laundering activities.
-What this means for you: when you open an account, we ask you for your name, email address, mobile phone number and other identifying Personal Information.
+What this means for you: when you create an Abra Wallet, we ask you for your name, email address, mobile phone number and other identifying Personal Information.

 Personal Information we collect may include the following:

-Individual User — Depending on your level of activity, Abra will attempt to collect, verify, and authenticate the following:
+Individual Users — Depending on your level of activity, Abra will attempt to collect, verify, and authenticate the following:

 - Email address;